Hector McNeill: Beginning of American Revolution

-Naval Service
+Naval service

 In June 1776, McNeill went before the Continental Congress to lobby for a commission as a Captain in the Continental Navy.
 He was granted the position on June 15 and installed as its third-ranking captain.
 He was given command of the new frigate Boston which was outfitted at Newburyport, Massachusetts.
 After a year preparing the ship to be battle-worthy and finding a crew, the Boston joined another new frigate the Hancock to form a squadron under the command of the Navy's second ranking officer Captain John Manley.
 Personality conflicts often arose between McNeill and Manley, in part due to the scarcity of supplies and available crew.

-Combat

 On May 21, 1777, the squadron fought in the Grand Banks.
 On June 8, 1777, they captured HMS Fox.
 During the 90 minute battle, Manley's ship had done most of the fighting but McNeill was able to position his ship in order to take possession of the British frigate.
 Manley ordered McNeill to relinquish possession of Fox to his crew, causing further animosity between them.

 On July 7, 1777, Manley sailed ahead of the rest of the squadron and encountered Captain George Collier's HMS Rainbow and HMS Flora.
 Due to disciplined training, the British easily bested the American squadron.
 Manly would have been able to escape the slower ships, but due to heavy cargo in the forward holds of the Hancock the bow dipped, slowing the craft.
 After a 39-hour chase, the British captured Hancock and Fox on July 9.
 McNeill did not support Manley during his flight, instead withdrawing to the safety of the Sheepscot River, Maine.

-Court-Martial and privateering

 McNeill remained in Maine for a month, while criticism of his leadership continued to grow.
 After a prisoner exchange released Manley, both men were court-martialed with the result for McNeill being dismissal from the Navy without ceremony.
 For the rest of the war he acted as a privateer for Massachusetts, commanding the Pallas and Adventure.